EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-4.md

    ./scripts/3-start-demo-web-page.sh
    ```

-   You will see the below message printed in the terminal:
+   You will see the following message printed in the terminal:

    ```
    URL to the Demo web UI 👉: https://XXXXXXXXX.XXX